aaronescobar09/AaronEscobar09/README.md

 ---

 ## 🚀 About Me
-- 🏗 I’m the founder of **Citadel Wire Systems**, a startup born in my garage to revolutionize **patented prefabricated low-voltage cabling** for commercial construction.
+- 🏗 I’m the founder of **Citadel Wire Systems**, a startup born in my garage to revolutionize **prefabricated low-voltage cabling** for commercial construction.
 - ⚡ My background is in **engineering and problem-solving**, with hands-on experience in electrical systems, security infrastructure, and construction integration.
 - 💡 Passionate about scalable solutions, including **LoRaD-based area denial systems** and modular deterrent tech.
 - 🔬 Currently experimenting with **IoT, Nitinol based conduit, embedded systems**, and **LilyGO T-Display & LoRa** for smart deployments.